BovenE/Bidirectional-Cerebellar-Control-of-Supra-Second-Timing-in-Rats/README.md

 This repository contains the **data, analysis scripts, and supplementary material** for the study
 **“Bidirectional Cerebellar Control of Supra-Second Timing in Rats”**.

-The repository enables full reproduction of the analyses presented in the associated publication.
+The repository enables full reproduction of the analyses and figures presented in the associated publication.

 ---